valora-inc/wallet/packages/mobile/e2e/README.md

 - For the first test run `yarn test:e2e:ios -w 1 -t \<Test Name>.spec.js$` this will install the application on your device and run the targeted test suite.

-- For subsequent test runs run `yarn test:e2e:ios -d -w 1 -t \<Test Name>.spec.js$`.
+- For subsequent test runs run `yarn test:e2e:ios -d -w 1 -f \<Test Name>.spec.js$ -t Display Providers`.
 The `-d` flag will prevent the app from reinstalling and reuse the previous install and will not restart the packager.
 The `-w` flag will specify how many emulators to run in parallel.
-The `-t` flag will run only a specific test spec.
+The `-f` flag will run matching test files.
+The `-t` flag will run only tests with matching name patterns; the regex is matched against the full name, which is a combination of the test name and all its surrounding describe blocks.

 Use a similar process to run and develop other test files.